Preparation for Professional Success

 Undergrad: Lafayette College, BA in Government and Law

-"My Career Advisers gave me perspective and oriented me to my future.
+"My Career Advisers oriented me to my future.
 My interactions with them were always candid, and they always listened to me, tailoring their answers and guidance to match my goals."

 From her 1L through her 3L years, Kristen Taylor '18 actively engaged and received consistent guidance from the Office of Career Strategy.
 Her advisers helped her to hone her resume, conduct mock interviews and connected her with alumni in the field.
 Prior to her interview with the Department of Justice, Taylor received invaluable advice, which she put into practice to help her land her post-grad employment.